 Within the first twenty minutes of The Legend Of Tarzan, my thought’s could be summarised with the phrase ‘chop, chop.’
 That’s British for ‘hurry up’, ‘move along’, ‘come on!’ etc. The pace was slow and I was eager for the fun jungle action to begin.

-The good news is, things did kind of start to happen, though certainly not soon enough.
+Things did eventually start to happen, though certainly not soon enough.
 Thescene when Tarzan faces off with the massive gorilla is my favourite, thanks to the action, camera work and Alexander Skarsgård’s convincing physicality.
 Overall though, the movie proved quite dull and with very little that delighted.
 The general structure of the story felt odd and I found myself wanting to see more of the young Tarzan’s experiences – because surely it was more interesting than what I was watching.

 Some might say that maybe I should have opted for The Jungle Book (2015) if the story of a boy growing up in the Jungle sans parents is what I was really after – and to that I say, ‘touché’.
 Still, that doesn’t mean that what we have with director David Yate’s The Legend Of Tarzan is close to all that it could have been.